emj-io/clojure-bf/README.md

 ## License

-Copyright © 2015
+Copyright © 2025

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.
+See LICENSE file for details.